iresil/LogParser/README.md

 ## Assumptions
 - We care about the speed of each response more than we care about having updated data, thus the log file is downloaded and unzipped only once, during application start.
-- The application should not start if the log file can't be retrieved.
+- The application should not start if the log file can't be retrieved at all, but if stored data is found, it can be used instead.
 - Requests that can't be parsed are considered failed requests for the purposes of failed percentage calculation.
 - A hostname/IP is considered invalid if it couldn't be parsed or it doesn't contain the '.' character at least once (e.g. *remote50.compusmart.ab.ca* and *128.159.146.92* are both valid, but *\derec* is not)
 - HTTP verbs, resources and response codes are considered invalid if they couldn't be parsed correctly.